What is EU ETS?

 The EU ETS involves the allocation and trading of greenhouse gas (GHG) emission allowances throughout the European Union with caps set by each member state.
 Allowances are then distributed to each installation covered by the scheme.

-LRQA's EU ETS BDR Verification service helps organisations obtain free allocations of emission allowances and meet the European FAR regulation (Commission Delegated Regulation (EU) 2019/331 of 19 December 2018 on Free Allocation Rules) through robust, reproducible mechanisms that quantify, monitor and report activity data for each sub-installation.
+LRQA's EU ETS3 Baseline Verification service helps organisations meet the European baseline regulation through robust, reproducible mechanisms that quantify, monitor and report annual GHG emissions.

 Benefits of EU ETS